-In most cases, the sensation of sound is disturbed on one side during a hearing loss.
+Most often, the sensation of sound is disturbed on one side in a hearing loss.
 In this case, the inner ear is affected.
-Thousands of people suffer from this type of hearing loss every year.
+Every year, thousands of people suffer from such a hearing loss.
 The severity of the hearing loss varies from person to person.
-The cause can not yet be clearly explained and defined by medicine..
+The cause cannot yet be clearly explained and defined by medicine.

-A hearing loss can either be very badly pronounced and lead to a complete hearing loss or only slightly.
+A hearing loss can either be very highly pronounced and lead to complete hearing loss or only be mild.
 Sometimes tinnitus also occurs at the same time.
-If you suspect that you are suffering from a hearing loss, you must act immediately and consult a doctor.
+If you suspect a hearing loss, you should act immediately and consult an ENT specialist.
 Clarify the symptoms immediately.
-If the hearing loss lasts too long, your hearing can deteriorate severely.
-Modern hearing aids can support you well..
+If the hearing loss lasts too long, your hearing may deteriorate severely.
+In the case of persistent hearing loss, Modern Hearing Aids can support you well.

-The symptoms can vary in severity for you if you experience a hearing loss.
+Your symptoms may vary in severity if you experience a hearing loss.
 As a result, you may actually experience complete hearing loss.
-Usually, such a hearing loss occurs in one ear, without there having to be a specific trigger.
+Typically, such a hearing loss occurs in one ear without having to have a specific trigger.
 Tinnitus or pressure in the ear can herald a hearing loss, or occur simultaneously with it.

 According to experts, it is nowadays assumed that the auditory cells in the cochlea of the inner ear are not supplied with blood properly, so that a hearing loss occurs.
 Normally, these cells in the ear convert the sound that is picked up by the ear.
 As a result, the sound is transmitted to the auditory nerve and then to the brain.

-If you have an earache, it's not a typical symptom of hearing loss.
-If you have pain in one ear or both, there's a reason.
-It may also be that the clinical picture is different, such as with an infection.
+If you have ear pain, it is not a typical symptom of hearing loss.
+If you have pain in one ear or both, there is a reason.
+There may also be a different clinical picture, such as inflammation.
 If you have attacks of dizziness or hear a cotton-wool-like sound in your ear, this may be an indication of a hearing loss.
-In about 25% of all cases, cardiovascular problems occur at the same time.
+In about 25% of all cases, cardiovascular complaints occur at the same time.
 Hormonal disorders also often accompany hearing loss.

 Typical symptoms of hearing loss: